 - The DogSmith – A network of force-free professional dog trainers

 - Pat Miller Certified Trainers

 - Family Paws Parent Education: Dogs and Storks for people with dogs and new babies

 2. Interview Prospects

 Make a list of 2-5 dog trainers that you are considering and go observe a class.
 Speak directly to the trainers if you can.
 Ask the questions posed in point #3 above.
-Ask for references of other students that have trained under this instructor.
+Ask for references from other students that have trained under this instructor.
 Put simply, do your due diligence before committing.

 3. Knowledge is Power!

 The more you know, the better able you will be to decipher a great dog trainer from the last-in-class graduates.
-To help you with this, I’ve compiled my exclusive list of the BEST dog training books, some of which I absolutely could not live without!
-Grab your copy here.

 4. Consider Online Training

 If, after following tips 1-3, you have not found a great force-free dog trainer in your area, consider taking your training online.
 There are a plethora of online schools that offer dog training classes from puppy training to advanced agility, nose work, and rally obedience.